 Sample Retaining Walls Built by St. Louis Lawn Care

 We have been servicing St. Louis, MO for more than 30 years.
 Here are some of our most recent retaining walls.

-St. Louis Lawn Care is the locally-owned source to build your retaining wall.
+St. Louis Lawn Care is a local, family-owned source to build your retaining wall.

 St. Louis Lawn Care can design, engineer and install your home or business retaining wall.

-We are a locally-owned, St. Louis-based company.
+We are a local, family-owned, St. Louis-based company that specializes in lawncare and landscape design.
 Our website has many testimonials of our work, and we would love the chance to win your business.

 My name is Tim Jenkerson and I’m the owner of St. Louis Lawn Care.
-I can be reached at 314-974-5411 or Tim@STLLawnCare.com.
+I can be reached on my direct phone number at 314-974-5411 or Tim@STLLawnCare.com for an initial consultation.

 I look forward to speaking with you.